-Ancient Persian culture contributed many of the aspects of the modern world which people simply take for granted as having always existed.
-The designation “Persia” comes from the Greeks – primarily standardized by the historian Herodotus – but the people of the region of Persis (Pars, modern-day Fars) referred to themselves as Iranians (from Aryan, meaning “noble” or “free” and having nothing to do with race).
-While that is understood, any reference to ancient Iranian culture – in the West at least – continues to be called “Persian” as that is the legacy left by the Greek writers.
+Ancient Persian culture contributed many of the aspects of the modern world which people take for granted as having always existed.
+The designation “Persia” comes from the Greeks – primarily from the historian Herodotus – but the people of Persis (Pars, modern-day Fars) referred to themselves as Iranians, from Aryan, meaning “noble” or “free” and having nothing to do with race.

 The Persians established an empire which stretched from modern-day Turkey to India, up through Syria and down through Egypt and, further, invented and maintained amenities, policies, practices, institutions, and aspects of religion which are well-known – but not often properly attributed – in the present day.
 Among these are: